Kelvin Jones (soccer): Coaching career

 In 2017, Jones joined the Columbus Crew SC Academy as a head coach for their U-12 boys team.
 In September 2020 he was named the Crew SC Academy Director.

+Jones was announced as head coach of Columbus Crew 2 on March 13, 2024.
+The team finished as runners-up in the Eastern Conference Final under Jones, who left the organization in December.
+He was named an assistant coach for MLS expansion team San Diego FC on December 18.